CloudLabsAI-Azure/Azure-VMware-Solution/Introduction-to-AVS-Arc.md

 ## Network Segmentation and Workloads

 * This architecture illustrates two **Tier-1 Gateways** connecting various **Workload Segments**.
-These segments strategically isolate different workloads, such as development, test, and production, ensuring improved security, management, and resource allocation.
+These segments strategically isolate different workloads, such as development, testing, and production, ensuring improved security, management, and resource allocation.

 ## Virtual Machines and Management